Filter results

 5 poems available

-Fleur Adcock (b.1934) is a New Zealander by birth but spent part of her childhood in England, returning to live in London in 1963.
+Fleur Adcock (b.1934) was a New Zealander by birth but spent part of her childhood in England, returning to live in London in 1963.
 She worked as a librarian until 1979 before becoming a freelance writer.
-She is the author…
+She authored ten books…

 Poet